LaWebcapsule/directus9/docs/app/data-model/collections.md

 Remember, a collection is simply a database table.
 Therefore, you can import or create a table directly in the database and it will automatically appear within your Directus9 project.
-The first time you manage that table, a `directus9_collections` record will be created with default values.
+The first time you manage that table, a `directus_collections` record will be created with default values.

 :::